 Mid-month, you can catch the annual Revolution Day celebrations.
 This commemorates the revolution of 1848 which led to the War of Independence.

 While visiting, you can catch shows and exhibits at the main museums such as the Hungarian National Museum.
 Also, Budapest History Museum and National Gallery waive their entry fee (usually 2,000 HUF) during the festival.

-Finally, you’ll find lavish celebrations for St. Patrick’s Day during the middle of March in Budapest.
+Finally, you’ll find lavish celebrations for St. Patrick’s Day in the middle of March in Budapest.
 While its origins are Irish, not Hungarian, it’s still a lively celebration where you’ll meet locals and experience the nightlife.

 Average temperatures and precipitation: highs of 51F (11C) and lows of 30F (-1C); 5 days of precipitation

-Reasons to visit Sibiu in March: Warmer weather but still close to winter activities, museums and cultural attractions
+Reasons to visit Sibiu in March: Warmer weather but still close to winter activities, museums, and cultural attractions

 Recommended by: Jade at The Migrant Yogi